hkopp/hkopp.github.io/_posts/2021-03-09-chess-history.md

 ---
 layout: post
-category: Lesson
+category: Misc
-tags : [chess, easy]
+tags: [chess, easy]
 ---

 ## Introduction
 In this post, I want to give a short overview of the